liferay/liferay-docs/develop/tutorials/articles/03-developing-liferay-applications/00-intro.markdown

 support both traditional Liferay development and development using the new model.

-Read on to learn how to create modules for Liferay Portal.
+Read on to learn how to create modules for Liferay Portal!